broker0/py_astealth/README.md

 Despite the additional complexity, the programmer has more options—for example, within a single script, multiple connections can be created for different characters and each can be controlled.

+### Compatibility

+Don't need complex client management, just a simple script?
+The `py_astealth.stealth` module provides compatibility with classic `py_stealth`.
+This module is designed as a direct drop in replacement for `py_stealth` with some new features and providing both standard API functions and most of the previous helpers, ensuring a very high level of compatibility.